OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-03.md

 ## Acts 3:22

-For Moses said, ‘The Lord your God will raise up for you a prophet like me from among your own people; you must listen to everything He tells you.
+For Moses declared, ‘The Lord your God will raise up for you a prophet like me from among your own people; you must listen to everything He tells you.

 ## Acts 3:23